joshinihal/helloworld-with-electron/README.md

 # helloworld-with-electron
-Creating a de3sktop app with Electronjs which says hello world
+Creating a desktop app with Electronjs which says hello world